buttersaltpepper/R/README.md

 My first data analysis project [here](happiness_vs_co2.md) from "Business Data Analytics" at the University of Adelaide.

-Also my first use of github 🙂🙂
+Also my first time using of github 🙂🙂